adham667/Markdown-note-app/README.md

 # 📝 Markdown Note-taking App

-A full-stack web application that allows users to upload, view, and save Markdown notes.
+A full-stack  web application inspired from (https://roadmap.sh/projects/markdown-note-taking-app) that allows users to upload, view, and save Markdown notes.
 The app also provides a rendered HTML preview and optional grammar checking.
 Built using **NestJS** for the backend and **React + Vite** for the frontend.

 ## 🚀 Features